t1/deployer/docs/tutorial.md

 ## Controlling Versions

 You can now manage the deployment of single applications.
-But often there are dependencies between multiple applications... and sometimes they are very subtle.
+But often there are dependencies between multiple applications... and sometimes the effects are very subtle.
 So you'll want to have a defined and reproducible combination.
 The best way for that is to have this versioned, and that's easy to do by using maven.
 Modify the `pom.xml` of your bundle like this: